ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 ## Jasmine

-[Jasmine](http://jasmine.github.io/) is a framework used to test JavaScript code.
+[Jasmine](http://jasmine.github.io/) is a JavaScript framework used to test JavaScript code.
 If you take a look at the documentation, you will see that it has a lot of options to test our code.
 In this lab, we will work with `expects` and `matchers`.

 ### Describe, it, expect and matchers